kishannareshpal/laserchess/docs/AlgebraicNotation.md

 2. Red player

-## Moves
+## Movement
+### Move
 When moving a piece, the location of the piece to move and the target location are written down.
 For instance, moving the deflector from `j4` to `j3` is denoted as `j4j3`.
 - Laser is not a movable piece (see Game Rules) hence no moves, by any pieces, are allowed on the squares *j1* and *a8*.

+### Special Move
+For denoting a [special move](Guide.md#special-move), we use the letter `u` is added between the piece location and the target location.
+For example, making a swap between a Switch at location `f4` with a Deflector at `g3` is denoted as `f4ug3`.
 ### Rotation
-For denoting the rotation of a piece, the location of the piece to rotate is written, followed by either `r+` indicating a clockwise-rotation, or `r-`, indicating a counter-clockwise rotation.
+For denoting the rotation of a piece, the location of the piece to rotate is written, followed by either `+` indicating a clockwise-rotation, or `-`, indicating a counter-clockwise rotation.
-So, rotating the deflector on `h2` clockwise is denoted as `h2r+`.
+So, rotating the deflector on `h2` clockwise is denoted as `h2+`.

 ### Captures
 If a piece is captured, the move notation will be appended by an `x` and the location of the captured piece.
 For example, if the piece at `g3` is captured after the move `j4j3`, this is written down as `j4j3xg3`.

 ## Setup
 Read [`📄 Setup Notation.md`](SetupNotation.md)